-Pope Francis has a visit to New York City on his schedule.
-Do you?
+Do you have a New York City visit on your schedule?
 If you are planning such a trip or speculating or dreaming about such a journey, Lonely Planet’s Make My Day New York City offers an unusual way to sort out your choices and organize your days as you think about what you’d like to see.

 What makes this work: each mini page, or card, if you will, has roughly seven well thought out and well designed elements: a photograph and a headline or tag line on the facing portion, and on the main page or card a short paragraph about why you’d want to see the attraction or do the activity along with contact information, hours, and the like; a mini (really mini) map to help you orient the attraction to the nearest cross streets and public transportation stop; icons that allow you to figure out ways to get to your next destination by foot, bus, subway; and a suggestion of one place to eat nearby.

 In practice, for example, you might use the guide to choose to spend the morning hitting the highlights at the Metropolitan Museum of Art, the afternoon exploring the food and shopping at Chelsea Market, and the evening taking in a performance at Lincoln Center, with the the basic details all laid out for you and right in your hand.
-Decide you’d rather spend the afternoon at Washington Square Park?
-Flip a few cards and you’ve made a change.
+Decide you’d rather spend the afternoon with Central Park Tours NYC?
+Flip a few cards and you’ll see the highlights of that area.
 Looking for inspiration for a return visit, or a selection of highlights for a first time visit?
 Flip things around and mix and match.
 As it’s in book form, this makes an easy way to share and discuss with your travel companions and to make notes, more readily than showing things on an electronic device.

 It is a streamlined guidebook, and I was at first a bit skeptical as to how useful it could be given that.
 The thirty nine experiences featured are, though, true highlights.
 Some of them wouldn’t have been my choices, but they are varied and quintessential New York experiences, with both classics such as the Statue of Liberty and Central Park and things you may not have thought of such as the New York Public Library and the Cathedral of Saint John the Divine.